becerda/DiskpartGUI-WPF/README.md

 	Info

 ### Displayed Info On GUI
-Populate JTable with volumes in main window with:
+Populate ListView with volumes in main window with:

 	Volume Number
 	Volume Letter
 	Label
+	File System
+	Type
 	Size
+	Status
+	Info
+	Read-Only Flag

 ## Quickly Change Attributes
-Diskpart command line executed by Java will be used to change attributes associated with selected volume.
+Diskpart command line executed by C# will be used to change attributes associated with selected volume.

 ### Diskpart
 #### Command 1: